dinesh-git17/dinesh-git17/README.md

 ### About

-Data Engineer by day, full-stack builder by night.
-4 years turning messy data into insights, and countless late nights shipping AI-powered side projects.
+I spend my days turning raw data into something useful and my nights building side projects I swear are “almost done.”
+Most of my work lives at the intersection of data engineering, full-stack development, and AI systems that keep me asking why a lot.

-Currently building **[Debate Lab](https://github.com/dinesh-git17/debate-lab)** — a platform that puts AI models against each other in structured debates.
-ChatGPT vs Grok, with Claude as the moderator. 🎙️
+Currently building **[Debate Lab](https://github.com/dinesh-git17/debate-lab)**, where AI models argue under strict structure, and **[PassFX](https://github.com/dinesh-git17/passfx)**, a security-first password manager built with the assumption that everything will eventually break.

-**What drives me:** Complex logical problems and building algorithms that push AI to its limits.
+**What drives me:** Tackling hard problems at the intersection of data, systems, and AI, and building algorithms that scale intelligently.

-📚 Currently exploring: AI research, LLM applications, and advanced data science
+📚 **Currently exploring:** LLM architectures, applied AI research, and advanced data science workflows.

-💬 Open to job opportunities, collaborations, and interesting conversations — let's connect!
+💬 **Open to:** Full-time roles, collaborations, and deep technical discussions — let’s connect.

 ---